yxlow07/yxlow07.github.io/content/blog/current-projects.md

 ---

 ### Projects List (In Progress / Ideation Stage)
-- CNN Based Malaysian Traditional Cakes Image Classification
 - Double Pendulum Simulator and Balancer in Unity
 - AI-Powered Workout App
+- AI-Powered Doom Scroller for A Levels (Improve Your Exams!)

 <div class="py-4">
 </div>

 ### Projects List (Completed / Onhold for Ideas / Improvements)
-1. **Artificial Intelligence with Reprompting and Code Execution for Problem Solving**
+#### 1. Artificial Intelligence with Reprompting and Code Execution for Problem Solving

 **Description**: